Applications of extrapolations to wavelet characterization of various function spaces and extension operators: Introduction

 In \cite{Rutsky} Rutsky characterized the condition for which the Riesz transforms, given by

 for $j=1,2,\ldots,n$, are bounded on $X$.
 In fact, he showed that $M$ is bounded on $X$ and on $X'$ if and only if ${\mathcal R}_j$ is bounded on $X$ for all $j=1,2,\ldots,n$.

 As we mentioned, weights are fundamental tools to investigate the boundedness of operators.
 Let $w$ be a weight and $1<p<\infty$.
 We also consider $L^p(w)$ which collects all $f \in L^0({\mathbb R}^n)$ for which $\|f\|_{L^p(w)}:=\|f w^{\frac1p}\|_{L^p}$ is finite.
-Motivated by this result, using the Muckenhoupt class $A_p$, which will be recalled in (\ref{eq:241226-111}) below, we will provide an extrapolation theorem together with applications in this paper.
-This strongly shows that weights play the fundamental role when we analyze the boundedness properties of operators. \begin{theorem} Let $X$ be a ball Banach function space and $1<p<\infty$.
-Assume that $M$ is bounded on $X$ and on $X'$.
-For a given an increasing function $N:[1,\infty) \to (0,\infty)$, write
+Using the Muckenhoupt class $A_p$, which will be recalled in (\ref{eq:241226-111}) below, we begin by recalling an extrapolation theorem.
+We then extend this theorem to the case of the local Muckenhoupt class $A_{p,\mathrm{loc}}$.

+Our main focus in this paper is on applications of these extrapolation results.
+This approach clearly demonstrates the fundamental role that weights play in analyzing the boundedness properties of operators.